sammy-hub/Shadeyy/README.md

 4. Visit [http://localhost:8000](http://localhost:8000) in a modern browser.

+### Troubleshooting

+- **IndentationError referencing `git apply`** – if you copied files from an earlier patch snippet, `app.py` may accidentally contain the literal patch instructions.
+  Re-clone or re-download the repository so the first line of `app.py` begins with `import json` (or run `git checkout -- app.py` inside the repo) before starting the server.

 ## API Overview

 All API endpoints return JSON responses and reside under `/api`.